 Proteins in the blood called antibodies recognise the presence of a foreign body which triggers the immune response, prompting the production of inflammatory (white blood) cells, required to fight infection and commence healing.

 Normally, the immune system can tell the difference between foreign cells and your own cells and this inflammation only lasts temporarily (such as when you recover from the virus).
 However, in people with autoimmune conditions, the immune system mistakenly sees healthy parts of your body as foreign and attacks them resulting in chronic inflammation.

 There are more than 80 different autoimmune conditions5, all of which have a unique set of symptoms and treatment options.
 The following highlights some of the more common autoimmune conditions and explores some of the nutrients that are considered important for our health.

 The role of inflammation in common autoimmune conditions

-Rheumatoid arthritis is characterised by swelling and pain in the synovium of joints due to thickening and fluid accumulation caused by inflammatory processes, which can ultimately lead to permanent damage and loss of function4.
-Whilst it affects all people differently, most people will experience significant inflammatory ‘flares’ whereby the inflammation leads to joint immobilisation and pain due to tissue damage and bone erosion5.
+Rheumatoid arthritis is characterised by swelling and pain in the synovium of joints due to thickening and fluid accumulation caused by inflammatory processes, which can ultimately lead to permanent damage and loss of function.
+Whilst it affects all people differently, most people will experience significant inflammatory ‘flares’ whereby the inflammation leads to joint immobilisation and pain due to tissue damage and bone erosion.